Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Introduction

-Distributed feedback (DFB) quantum cascade lasers (QCLs) are available over wide ranges of the mid-IR (from 3 to 25 µm), can be tuned over several gigahertz and have continuous-wave (cw) power levels in the milliwatt to watt range near room-temperature.
-They however show substantial frequency noise \cite{myers2002free,bartalini2010observing,tombez2011frequency,bartalini2011measuring,tombez2012linewidth,mills2012coherent,galli2013comb,sow2014widely,argence2015quantum,cappelli2015intrinsic,chomet2023highly}.
-For the most precise measurements considered here, high-spectral purity and traceability to a frequency standard are both required.
-This can be achieved by phase-locking to: (i) the mid-IR secondary frequency standard \cite{sow2014widely} (a CO$_{2}$ laser stabilized to a saturated absorption line of OsO$_{4}$ \cite{acef1997metrological}), resulting in a 10 Hz line width, 1 Hz stability at 1 s and accuracy of a few tens of hertz; (ii) a near-IR metrology-grade frequency reference traceable to primary frequency standards, resulting in ultimate sub-Hz stabilities and accuracies, and linewidth narrowing down to the 0.1 Hz level \cite{santagata2019high,argence2015quantum} (see also related similar works, which however do not reach such high levels of spectral purity \cite{insero2017measuring,sinhal2022frequency}).
-Efforts in combining metrology-grade spectral performance and wide continuous tunability are scarce.
-We have previously demonstrated respectively 10 GHz and 0.4 GHz continuous tunability for: (i) the 10-Hz narrow 10.6 µm QCL phase-locked to the mid-IR secondary frequency standard ($\sim10^{-12}$ absolute frequency uncertainty) \cite{sow2014widely} and (ii) the 0.1-Hz narrow 10.3 µm QCL ultimately calibrated to primary frequency standards ($\sim10^{-14}$ absolute frequency uncertainty) \cite{santagata2019high}.
+Distributed feedback (DFB) quantum cascade lasers (QCLs) are available over wide ranges of the mid-IR (from 3 to 25 µm), can be tuned over several hundreds of gigahertz and have continuous-wave (cw) power levels in the milliwatt to watt range near room-temperature.
+They however show substantial frequency noise~\cite{myers2002free,bartalini2010observing,tombez2011frequency,bartalini2011measuring,tombez2012linewidth,mills2012coherent,galli2013comb,sow2014widely,argence2015quantum,cappelli2015intrinsic,chomet2023highly,manceau_demonstration_2023}.
+For the most precise measurements, high-spectral purity and traceability to a frequency standard are both required.
+This can be achieved by phase-locking to: (i) the mid-IR secondary frequency standard \cite{sow2014widely} (a CO$_{2}$ laser stabilized to a saturated absorption line of OsO$_{4}$ \cite{acef1997metrological}), resulting in a $\delta\nu=10$~Hz line width, 1 Hz stability at 1 s and accuracy of a few tens of hertz; (ii) a near-IR metrology-grade frequency reference traceable to primary frequency standards, resulting in ultimate sub-Hz stabilities and accuracies, and linewidth narrowing down to the $\delta\nu=0.1$~Hz level \cite{santagata2019high,argence2015quantum} (see also related similar works, which however do not reach such high levels of spectral purity \cite{insero2017measuring,sinhal2022frequency}).
+Efforts in combining sub-100~Hz metrology-grade spectral performance and wide continuous tunability are scarce.
+We have previously demonstrated respectively $\Delta\nu=10$~GHz and $\Delta\nu=0.4$~GHz continuous tunability for: (i) the 10-Hz narrow 10.6 µm QCL phase-locked to the mid-IR secondary frequency standard ($\sim10^{-12}$ absolute frequency uncertainty) \cite{sow2014widely} and (ii) the 0.1-Hz narrow 10.3 µm QCL ultimately calibrated to primary frequency standards ($\sim10^{-14}$ absolute frequency uncertainty) \cite{santagata2019high}.
 Another interesting apparatus is the CO$_{2}$-laser/microwave-sideband spectrometer demonstrated in \cite{sun2004dual} allowing 11.8 GHz wide windows around any CO$_{2}$ laser emission line to be covered in a single sweep.
-This spectrometer shows similarities with our metrology-grade equipment \cite{sow2014widely,lemarchand2013revised}, but uses free-running CO$_{2}$ lasers and allows broadband scans at Doppler-limited resolutions only.
+This spectrometer shows similarities with our sub-100~Hz metrology-grade equipment \cite{sow2014widely,lemarchand2013revised}, but uses free-running CO$_{2}$ lasers and allows broadband scans at Doppler-limited resolutions only.
 Note that QCLs can also be phase-locked to a frequency comb controlled with a radiofrequency (RF) reference.
-This enables higher tuning ranges, but at the expense of a barely reduced frequency noise (resulting in $\sim$1 kHz line width at best) and a frequency uncertainty limited to around $10^{-13}$ at best by the RF reference \cite{bartalini2007frequency,gambetta2010frequency,mills2012coherent,borri2012direct,gatti2013frequency,galli2013comb,gambetta2015direct,hansen2015quantum,gambetta2017absolute,lamperti2018absolute}.
-Mid-IR frequency combs, based \cite{lepere2022mid,agner2022high,komagata2023absolute,chomet2023highly} or not \cite{yang2023self,laumer2023sub} on QCL technologies, are emerging as flexible sources of broadband coherent radiation.
-They can address a very wide spectral range, potentially via the dual-comb spectroscopy methods \cite{picque2019frequency}, but metrology-grade resolutions and frequency uncertainties have yet to be demonstrated.
+This enables higher tuning ranges, but at the expense of a barely reduced frequency noise (resulting in $\sim$1 kHz line width at best) and a frequency uncertainty limited to around $10^{-13}$ at best by the RF reference~\cite{bartalini2007frequency,gambetta2010frequency,mills2012coherent,borri2012direct,gatti2013frequency,galli2013comb,gambetta2015direct,hansen2015quantum,gambetta2017absolute,lamperti2018absolute,lamperti_optical_2020}.
+Mid-IR frequency combs, based~\cite{lepere2022mid,agner2022high,komagata_coherent_2023,parriaux_coherence_2023,gabbrielli_timefrequency-domain_2023} or not~\cite{timmers_molecular_2018,muraviev_massively_2018,krzempek_stabilized_2019,ruehl_widely-tunable_2012,chomet2023highly,laumer2023sub,gabbrielli_timefrequency-domain_2023} on QCL technologies, are emerging as flexible sources of broadband coherent radiation.
+They can address a very wide spectral range, via dual-comb~\cite{karlovets_dual-comb_2020} or Fourier transform~\cite{hjalten_optical_2021,yang2023self} spectroscopy methods \cite{picque2019frequency}, but sub-100~Hz metrology-grade performance (line width, stability, accuracy) have yet to be demonstrated for mid-IR combs.